seeker142/seeker142.github.io/_posts/Honzuki/2022-11-22-honzukimanga_p3v02.markdown

 「Karstedt-sama, if you have a sudden change of plans, you should send an Ordonnanz.」

-I looked at Elvira, who pointed out that I had forgotten to contact her, and I realized the state of affairs Florenzia-sama was worried about.
+I looked at Elvira, who pointed out that I had forgotten to contact her, and I realized the state of affairs Florencia-sama was worried about.

 *……Why is she smiling so much when she is complaining at me?*